 6. The suggestion that loyalty and a following can be built by simply asking or forcing people to be loyal is not any basis for effective leadership.

 8. A given type of leadership inevitably attracts the same type of followers.
-Put another way, a leadership cannot behave in any way that it asks its people not to.
+Put another way, leadership cannot behave in any way that it asks its people not to.

 9. In other words, for people to embrace and follow modern compassionate, honest, ethical, peaceful, and fair principles, they must see these qualities demonstrated by their leadership.